joerez/DigiFridge.co/README.md

 This is accessible by everyone.
 It is the mother of all fridges.
 Everyone can put things on the mother fridge.
 Everyone can take things out of the mother fridge.
 The mother fridge is cleaned out regularly.

 ## How To Use
 Bob says to Bill, "Hey Bill, when you get back from Lunch can you swing by my desk?"
-Bob says to Bill, "Sure, put that on my Fridge so I'll remember about it when I get back."
-Bill says "Sure thing Bob."
+Bill says to Bob, "Sure, put that on my Fridge so I'll remember about it when I get back."
+Bob says "Sure thing Bill."